Suruç bombing: Turkish invasion threats

 During late June and early July 2015, the Turkish and Jordanian governments made threats to invade Syria and set up buffer zones.

 Explosion

 Perceived targets

-The bombing appeared to target members of the Socialist Youth Associations Federation (SGDF), the Youth Wing of the Socialist Party of the Oppressed (ESP), of which 300 members had travelled to Suruç from İstanbul in order to cross the border into Kobanî to take part in reconstruction projects there.
+The bombing appeared to target members of the Socialist Youth Associations Federation (SGDF), the Youth Wing of the Socialist Party of the Oppressed (ESP), of which 300 members had travelled to Suruç from Istanbul in order to cross the border into Kobanî to take part in reconstruction projects there.
 The members were staying at the Amara Culture Centre and were giving a press statement on the reconstruction of Kobanî when the bombings took place.
 Shortly after the bombing in Suruç, there was an explosion at an old mortar warehouse in Kobanî.

 Bombing

 A survivor present at the press statement when the bombing took place, theatre actor Murat Akdağ, said that the bomb exploded in the middle of the group listening to the statement being made.
 Wounds on casualties taken to hospital showed evidence of burns and grenade fragments.
 A spokesperson for the municipality of Suruç added that there was the potential for a second bombing, asking individuals close to the Amara Cultural Centre to evacuate the area.
 Initial reports identified an 18-year-old female suicide bomber as the perpetrator, although the government later formally identified a male disguised as a woman as the detonator of the bomb.
 The Turkish government began investigating domestic and international affiliations of the suspect shortly after identification.